Orepap/Clust3D/README.md

 ![εικόνα](https://github.com/Orepap/TMDC/assets/93657525/80b3de60-8e8e-481e-8466-0033ddc2d5b6)

-In this particular example, P1 is a patient (arbitrary label) and GSM1, GSM2 and GSM3 correspond to that patients’s samples at (e.g.) three time intervals.
-The following have to be true for the correlation file:
+In this particular example, P1 is a patient (arbitrary label) and GSM1, GSM2 and GSM3 correspond to that patients’s samples at (e.g.) three time intervals.The following have to be true for the correlation file:

 1) One space per word
 2) No space at the end of each line